Lian1201/Reddit_stockmarket_webscrape/README.md

-# Reddit based Stock-Market Data Sentiment Analysis
+# Reddit based Stock-Market Data Web-Scraping and Analysis

 This project analyzes Reddit discussions related to Indian stock market indices such as **Nifty**, **Sensex**, **BankNifty**, and **Intraday trading**.
 It scrapes Reddit posts using PRAW, performs sentiment analysis, generates composite trading signals, and visualizes market sentiment trends.